 You need to think through n – the number of people so that it meets your revenue goals and your audience perceives it as limited in number (shouldn’t be too high or too low).

 As far as execution of this technique is concerned, it’s straightforward but may involve some more work.

-If you are using a system which doesn't allow you to create limited use coupons, you will have to create two sales pages - one with discounted price and another with original price.
+If you are using a system that doesn’t allow you to create limited use coupons, you will have to create two sales pages – one with a discounted price and another with the original price.
 And then you will have to redirect the page once n customers buy the course at a discounted price.